Enterprise-CMCS/cmcs-eregulations/README.md

 1. Connect to the VPN.

 2. Create a backup of the database you intend to restore using pg_dump.
+(It is recommended that you put these backups in the `db_backup` folder at the root of the project; this folder is ignored by git.)
 Execute the following command:

 `pg_dump -U <DB_USER> -h <DB_HOST> -p <DB_PORT> <DB_NAME> > <name_you_want_your_backupfile_to_be>`